j4david/duckdb_fdw/README.md

 SET duckdb_fdw.allow_unsupported_pg_duckdb_coexistence = on;
 ```

 This override is explicitly outside the supported public contract.
-It is off by default, does not allow preload placeholders, and cannot be hidden inside a transaction with `SET LOCAL`.[file:1]
+It is off by default, does not allow preload placeholders, and cannot be hidden inside a transaction with `SET LOCAL`.

 On Windows, the extension currently enables the unsupported coexistence override during `_PG_init()` to simplify DLL loading scenarios.
 This should still be treated as platform-specific compatibility behavior rather than a supported coexistence guarantee.